Abdelhamid-Younes/vginsights_DS_project3/README.md

   - Rebuilding Missing Data.
   - Saving the complete data to csv files.

-- Load : After the data was cleaned, and merged, we have created a MYSQL Database, and  data was successfully uploaded into the different tables by using sqlaclhemy.
+- Load : After the data was cleaned, and merged, we have created a MYSQL Database, and  data was successfully uploaded into different tables by using sqlaclhemy.